mschreib28/docker-moloch/README.md

 INITALIZEDB=true
 ```

-### Wipe your Elastic Search DB but keep all your users and configs
+### Wipe your ElasticSearch DB but keep all your users and configs
 Run the following command with the container running
 ```
 docker exec docker-moloch_moloch_1 wipemoloch.sh

 ```
-### Configure Elastic Search to wipe each startup but keep your users and configs
+### Configure ElasticSearch to wipe each startup but keep your users and configs
 Change this line in docker-compose.yml to 'false'
 ```
 INITALIZEDB=true